Forget sleeping nude: these ethical pyjamas will keep you warm, cozy and healthy this winter!

 By Chiara Spagnoli Gabardi

-Pyjamas should evoke thoughts of home, sleep and comfort.
-But if you learn what can go into them, your thoughts would actually be quite fearful.
+Ethical pyjamas are a must-have in your wardrobe.
+Why, you may ask?
+Well, because thoughts of loungewear should evoke images of home, sleep and comfort.
+But if you learn what can go into such clothing, your thoughts may actually turn quite dark!

-For several decades now, many clothing manufacturers have been spraying pyjamas with fire retardant chemicals.
-In 1977, when researchers learned that two of these chemicals (brominated flame retardants and chlorinated tris) could cause DNA mutations and various serious illnesses, they were banned and replaced with other fire deterrents.
+For example: several decades now, many clothing manufacturers have been spraying pyjamas with highly toxic fire retardant chemicals.
+Way back in 1977, when researchers learned that two of these chemicals (brominated flame retardants and chlorinated tris) could cause DNA mutations and various serious illnesses including cancer, they were banned and replaced with other fire deterrents.
 However, it was soon discovered that even these ‘safe’ chemicals were dangerous, too.

 A 2014 study proved that PBDEs (polybrominated diphenyl ethers), one of the most common chemicals used to treat fabrics, were to blame for increased hyperactivity and lowered IQ in children, thyroid disruption, early onset of puberty, cognitive problems, and more.